theNewDynamic/oregonsadventurecoast.com/content/blog/2016-05-29-coos-art-museum-marks-50th-anniversary-with-2016-arts-and-culture-rally-and-charm-trail.md

 ---
-title: >-
-  Coos Art Museum Marks 50th Anniversary with 2016 Arts and Culture Rally and Charm Trail
+title: Coos Art Museum Marks 50th Anniversary with 2016 Arts and Culture Rally and Charm Trail
-date: 2016-05-29T17:43:11.000Z
+date: 2016-05-29T17:43:11.000+00:00
-description: >+
-  The Coos Art Museum (CAM), one of our favorite cultural gems on Oregon's Coast, is turning 50 this year!
-To celebrate this milestone, the Museum invites you to participate in the 2016 Arts & Culture Rally & Charm Trail happening now through December 31, 2016.
+description: "The Coos Art Museum (CAM), one of our favorite cultural gems on Oregon's Coast, is turning 50 this year!
+To celebrate this milestone, the Museum invites you to participate in the 2016 Arts & Culture Rally & Charm Trail happening now through December 31, 2016.\n\n"
 tags:
 - 2016 Arts & Culture Rally & Charm Trail
 - Arts and Culture
 - CAM
 - Coos Art Museum
 - Oregon’s South Coast
 categories:
 - Culture & Museums
 - Miscellaneous
 image: ''
+draft: true

 ---
 The Coos Art Museum (CAM), one of our favorite cultural gems on Oregon&#8217;s Coast, is turning 50 this year!
 To celebrate this milestone, the Museum invites you to participate in the 2016 Arts & Culture Rally & Charm Trail happening now through December 31, 2016.